Document Writeup, template from IESG area on ietf.org, dated 24 February

 has indicated that it still wishes to advance the document, detail those

-I do not have such concerns.
+I do not have any concerns.
+One objection raised during the

 (7) Has each author confirmed that any and all appropriate IPR